-Click here to download the registration form for all Ringette Canada Scholarships.
+Click here to access the application form for all Ringette Canada Scholarships.

-- The Ringette Canada office must receive applications electronically no later than March 31 of each year.
-Applications sent via hard copy to the Ringette Canada office will not be accepted.
+- The Ringette Canada office must receive applications no later than April 30th of each year.

 A member of the Order of Canada, Agnes Jacks was the widow of Sam Jacks, who invented the sport of ringette in 1963 in North Bay, Ontario.
 While the sport lost Mr. Jacks’ guiding hand through his untimely passing in 1975, the ringette community continued to benefit greatly from Agnes’s dedicated and enthusiastic promotion of the sport both within Canada and around the world.

 Over the years, Agnes proved herself to be truly dedicated, not only to the sport but also to the people in ringette.
 She faithfully attended numerous ringette tournaments and championship events and never failed to provide just the right word of enthusiasm or congratulations to players, coaches, officials and spectators.
 The ringette community appropriately laid claim to Agnes as its very own goodwill ambassador.